 The Causes of Cystitis After Having Sex

 Getting cystitis after having sex is common among women.
-Although a lot of things can cause it, you can prevent it.
-In this article, we'll share some recommendations.
+Many things can cause it but you can prevent it.
+Today's article contains some recommendations to do so.

 What is cystitis?

 Strictly speaking, it involves inflammation of the urinary bladder, no matter the cause.
 Most people believe that it’s the same as a urinary tract infection.
 However, it isn’t.
 Cystitis includes inflammation.
 However, a urinary tract infection involves the participation of a microorganism, most commonly bacteria.

 Thus, we can classify this condition into two groups:

 Bacterial cystitis is caused by a microorganism, in most cases a bacterium (most commonly Escherichia coli).
 In these cases, the microorganism enters the urinary tract through the urethra.
 Then, it multiplies, forming bacterial colonies.
 This causes the symptoms of the condition.